vmware/container-service-extension/docs/CSE_ADMIN.md

 ## K8s Templates

-`CSE` supports multiple K8s templates to create Kubernetes clusters from.
-Templates may vary in guest OS or software (K8s, docker-ce, weave) versions.
-The templates are defined by a cookbook which is hosted remotely.
-Out of box the sample config file will point to the official VMware template cookbook.
-Each template name is unique and is contructed based on the OS flavor, K8s version and weave version.
-A version change in either OS, K8s major/minor version or weave major/minor verion will result in a new template.
-While a change in just K8s micro version or change in associated scripts will cause a revision bump to the template.
-The template definitions along with their revisions are managed by the owner of the remote template cookbook.
-During CSE installation if the option `skip-template-creation` is not specified then all templates defined in the remote cookbook will be created.
-Otherwise no templates will be created and service provider will need to manually pick and choose the template they want to create using
+`CSE 2.5` supports deploying Kubernetes clusters from multiple K8s templates.
+Templates vary by guest OS, like Photon, Ubuntu, as well as, software versions, like Kubernetes, Docker, or Weave.
+Each template name is uniquely constructed based on the flavor of guest OS, K8s version, and the Weave software version.
+The definitions of different templates reside in an official location hosted at a remote repository URL.
+The CSE sample config file, out of the box, points to the official location of those templates definitions.
+The remote repository is officially managed by maintainers of the CSE.

+Service Providers can expect newer templates as updates to OS versions, K8s major or minor versions, or Weave major or minor versions are made available.
+They can also expect revised templates (through a change to the revision of existing templates) with updated K8s micro versions.

+During CSE installation, CSE creates all the K8s templates for all template definitions available at the remote repository URL specified in the config file.
+Alternatively, Service Providers have the option to install CSE with `--skip-template-creation` option, in which case CSE does not create any K8s templates.
+Service Providers can subsequently create selective K8s templates sing the following command.
 ```sh
 cse template list
 cse template install [OPTIONS] TEMPLATE_NAME TEMPLATE_REVISION
 ```
-One of the templates must be declared as the default template in the config file, without it the CSE server won't start up.
-Tenants also have the option to specify the template to use during cluster/node creation.
+Please note that a default K8s template and revision must be specified in the config file for CSE server to successfully start up.
+Tenants can always override the default templates via specifying their choice of revision of a template during cluster operations like `vcd cse cluster create`, `vcd cse cluster resize`, and `vcd cse node create`.

 ### Source .ova Files for K8s Templates